-The holidays are a crucial time for those of us in nonprofit work, and with #GivingTuesday just around the corner, you’re likely deep into the planning process, and maybe already executing parts of your strategy for year-end giving.
-But there’s one key tactic that we want to make sure you’re prioritizing in your plans—a peer-to-peer fundraising strategy.
+#GivingTuesday is a crucial opportunity for those of us in nonprofit work and there's one key tactic that we want to make sure you’re prioritizing in your plans this year—a peer-to-peer fundraising strategy.
 So let’s jump in!

 Back to the basics